JayXT/PerfectSentenceShadowing/README.md

   specific device, run `ffmpeg -list_devices true -f dshow -i dummy` and set the `mic` line to `{"-f", "dshow", "-i", "audio=DEVICE NAME"}`)

-For the most problem-free experience we recommend using GNU/Linux.
+For the most problem-free experience it's recommended to use GNU/Linux.

 ### Usage